skrodahl/showpiece/README.md

 What I came up with is, to my knowledge, a new way of randomizing the pieces while still keeping it fair.
 I called it "The Sliding 21-Bag".
 Then I looked at the principle behind it, and made it more generic.
 You'll find the specifics in [RANDOMIZER.md](RANDOMIZER.md).

-What you'll find here is a showpiece of the randomizer (hence the name *Showpiece*) in a real game.
+This project gives you a showpiece of the randomizer (hence the name *Showpiece*) in a real game.
 Complete with a statistics overlay and some other neat features.

 The spec for this game was written by Claude Sonnet 5, the implementation was done on my local Qwen 3.8 27B NVFP4 instance.
 Everything, except this intro, has been vibe coded and/or AI generated.